GfSE/SAF-Specification/stakeholders.md

 * what is the security level of information handled by the system or system elements

   ***Rationale:  I need to assessan if  differences in security levels are handled by the architecture appropriately.***
+* which protection goals  and subcategories can be used?
 # User
 Definition - User:
 Individual or group that interacts with a system or benefits from a system during its utilization, [ISO/IEC 15288:2022 - Systems engineering - System life-cycle processes]